-The Organization sponsors a 457(b) eligible deferred compensation retirement plan for the benefit of certain members of management as designated by the board of directors.
+The Organization sponsors a 457(b) eligible deferred compensation retirement plan for the benefit of certain members of management as designated by the Board of Directors.
 Employer contributions are based on years of service.
-During the years ended September 30, 2023 and 2022, the Organization made contributions to the plan in the amount of \$35,000 and \$29,001, respectively.
+During each of the years ended September 30, 2024 and 2023, the Organization made contributions to the plan in the amount of \$35,000.
 Remitted assets are held in a separate investment account, which has been designated for the sole benefit of the participants.
 Investments are recorded at fair value.
 Any increase or decrease in the fair value of the assets directly increases or decreases the Organization's liability to the participants.
-The Organization derives no benefit or incurs no cost from the change in the fair value of the investment account.
+The Organization derives no benefit nor incurs no cost from the change in the fair value of the investment account.